 Targeted Marketing on Social Media

-To avoid getting lost in user’s feeds, set up a Facebook business page and create a targeted audience.
+To avoid getting lost in users’ feeds, set up a Facebook business page and create a targeted audience.
 You can then “boost” your posts with paid ads to ensure they are displayed within the feeds of your target audience.
 The targeting mechanism in Facebook works well, and the cost per click (CPC) is typically lower than with LinkedIn advertising.
 You should consider boosting posts on LinkedIn as well, just keep in mind that you’ll need a higher budget for that.

 Digital Marketing is All About Quality Content

 You may have figured this out already.
 Content is king for digital marketing.
-Whether you’re making videos, writing blog posts, or composing your home page, the quality of your content will determine the level of your success.
+Whether you’re making videos, writing blog posts, or composing your home page, the quality of your content influences the level of success.
 In the beginning, you can create the content yourself, but consider hiring a professional once you start to grow your client base.
-From performing keyword research and generating engaging topic ideas to ensuring high levels of production and tracking results, working with a marketing professional can help ensure you get the most value out of your budget.

 Let’s Get Started

 We hope these digital marketing tips for financial advisors have helped you to organize your next campaign.
-If you’re ready to define your brand and build your business online, contact Good Life Companies to learn more about our comprehensive financial advisor marketing services.
+If you’re ready to define your brand and build your business online, contact Good Life to learn more about our comprehensive financial advisor marketing services.